 ($65,000 - $65,000)

-Unfortunately, she would have been better off putting her $65,000 in an interest-bearing checking account than spending it on this campaign.
+Unfortunately, she would have been better off putting the $65,000 she spent on media buys in an interest-bearing checking account rather than spending it on this campaign.
+In fact, in this scenario, the company most likely lost money on this campaign, as the gross profit figure hasn’t yet accounted for other expenses.

 Marketing campaigns are investments.
 And like any smart investment, they need to be measured, monitored and compared to other investments to ensure you’re spending your money wisely.